 How to Find and Claim Your Old Retirement Accounts

-woman reviewing information on her cellphone
+Woman reviewing information on her laptop.

 Whether you quit on your own accord, are fired, or laid off, leaving a job can be hectic.
 In the midst of the transition, dealing with a retirement account might get pushed pretty low on your to-do list.